-In planning and performing our performance audit, we obtained an understanding of the Fund's internal control in order to determine the procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Fund's internal control over compliance.
+In planning and performing our performance audit, we obtained an understanding of the Fund's internal control in order to determine if the internal controls were adequate to help ensure the Fund's compliance with the requirements of Proposition 39 and outlined in Article XIIIA, Section 1 (b)(3)(C) of the California Constitution, but not for the purpose of expressing an opinion of the effectiveness of the District's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Fund's internal control.

-The results of our tests indicated that the Fund, in all significant respects, expended the 2013 Measure G funds only for the specific projects approved by the voters, in accordance with Proposition 39 and outlined in Article XIIIA, Section 1 (b)(3)(C) of the California Constitution.
+The results of our tests indicated that the District expended the 2013 Measure G funds only for the specific projects approved by the voters, in accordance with Proposition 39 and outlined in Article XIIIA, Section 1 (b)(3)(C) of the California Constitution.

-Palo Alto, California October 15, 2018
+Palo Alto, California December 4, 2015